 "When my pediatrician and I agree that the baby is no longer breastfeeding. (this puzzles them) I often had a diaper bag full of articles and research that I would offer to family members who had something to say about it.
 I told my MIL that when she graduated from medical school and completed her residency in Pediatrics, I would be happy to discuss the care and feeding of my child with her, but until she is a doctor I will not discuss these issues with her at all.
 That shut her up."

 "I went to 2 1/2 last time.
 Not really thinking I want to do that again.
 We'll see how it goes."

 "When baby feels like it.
 My first weaned around 16 months but I hope my second makes it to 2 years."

 Whenever you and your baby decide to wean, whether breastfeeding is measured in days, weeks or years, know that it is a highly personal decision that is rarely based in hard facts.
 It's often unpredictable and complicated.
 When you are finished, you will have appreciation for nursing and for yourself, and probably some regrets and 20-20 hindsight.
 But, you will never forget how breastfeeding and weaning made you feel.

-My thanks to the mamas of Hudson Valley Breastfeeding for their wise comments and quotes.
+My thanks to the mamas of Café Mama's Breastfeeding Café for their wise comments and quotes.